borkweb/BootstrapMediaWiki/README.md

 # Bootstrap Mediawiki

-This is a MediaWiki skin that uses Bootstrap 3 from Twitter!
+This is a MediaWiki skin that uses Bootstrap 5!
 The framework gives a boatload of features that play really nicely with a MediaWiki installation.
 To get up and rolling, there's a few things that should be done.

 If you'd like to see one of these in the wild, check out the [EotL Wiki](http://eotl.borkweb.com).